InfernalWAVE/GD_Leap/README.md

 I strongly encourage you to check out Rodolphe's work if you are interested in learning how this works more specifically.

+There are 2 main demo scenes: pose_mixamo, and pose_vrm. pose_mixamo uses the mannequin mixamo model, and demos the beginning of the XRBodyTracker implementation. pose_vrm is the same idea as pose_mixamo, just with no UpperChest bone (different bone layout).

+you can switch between the different cameras in the scene using the 1, 2, 3, 4, 5, and 6 keys.

+right now, the demos aren't utilizing the XRBodyTracker system. this means that different skeletons need different setups bc of the different bone indices. i plan to integrate with the XRBodyTracker system soon to eliminate the need for different setups depending on skeleton type.

+the skeletons used in both demos are retargeted to the Godot humanoid bone profile. this is important bc the rest poses of the bones must be taken into account when posing, and godot humanoid profile provides a consistent convention in this way.

 # NOTE
 - idk what i'm doing really but i'm trying my best. if things are sloppy, forgive me.
 - this was made and tested on Windows. it can be made to work for Mac, but currently it is not setup for it.